Cricket Legends: Where Are They Now?

 A player of Test matches and ODI’s for 18 years, Anil Kumble has a wealth of experience within cricket.
 The third highest wicket-taker and the most successful Indian bowler of all time, Kumble is a memorable legend of the bat and ball sport.

-MS Dhoni was announced as the new captain of the Indian team following Kumble's retirement from international cricket in 2008.
-However, his retirement didn’t stop him from honouring his contract with Royal Challengers Bangalore.
+MS Dhoni was announced as the new captain of the Indian team following Anil's retirement from international cricket in 2008.
+However, his retirement didn’t stop Anil from honouring his contract with Royal Challengers Bangalore.
 He continued to play in the Indian Premier League for three years before shifting to be the chief mentor for RCB.
 In 2013, Kumble switched allegiance to Mumbai as their chief mentor.

 As well being awarded the fourth highest civilian honour in India, Kumble was inducted into the ICC Cricket Hall of Fame in 2015.
 He has countless stories to tell from both his playing and coaching career, which is what has led him to also become a favourite cricket speaker.